 You’ve recently ditched dairy but miss your old latte habit?
 Or a delicious bowl of cereal?
 Do not despair.
 There are plenty of plant-based “milk” options on the market.
 But how to chose what’s right for you?
 Here’s a quick guide to the most common vegan milks and their properties.

-Be sure to read the labels carefully to avoid hidden sugars and other undesirable ingredient and try a few to find your favourites!
+Be sure to read the labels carefully to avoid hidden sugars and other undesirable ingredients and try a few to find your favorites!

 Rice milk is a great alternative for those avoiding soy or nuts.
 It is also low in calories.
 Best enjoyed on cereal or simply in a glass with some cookies.
 Rice milk is very light, so it won’t work well in hot drinks.

 Super rich and creamy, this milk is extra good for curries and desserts.
 Coconut milk tends to have a strong flavor some may not enjoy.
 Note that canned coconut milk is super thick and is best used to replace cream.

 Pea milk may be the most nutritious of all plant-based milks, as it’s an excellent source of protein, calcium and omega 3.
 All that and lower calories than dairy.
 The taste is quite particular, so not everyone will be a fan, but it works well in cooking and drinks.